castorini/pyserini/docs/experiments-msmarco-passage.md

 # Pyserini: BM25 Baseline for MS MARCO Passage Ranking

-This guide contains instructions for running BM25 baselines on the [MS MARCO *passage* ranking task](https://microsoft.github.io/msmarco/), which is nearly identical to a [similar guide in Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md), except that everything is in Python here (no Java).
+This guide contains instructions for running a BM25 baseline on the [MS MARCO *passage* ranking task](https://microsoft.github.io/msmarco/), which is nearly identical to a [similar guide in Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md), except that everything is in Python here (no Java).
 Note that there is a separate guide for the [MS MARCO *document* ranking task](experiments-msmarco-doc.md).
 This exercise will require a machine with >8 GB RAM and >15 GB free disk space.

 If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md) (which [starts here](https://github.com/castorini/anserini/blob/master/docs/start-here.md)), make sure you've first done the [BM25 Baselines for MS MARCO Passage Ranking **in Anserini**](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).
-In general, if you don't understand what it is that you're doing when following this guide, i.e., you're just [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (i.e., blindly copying and pasting commands into a shell), then you should back up to the previous guide in the onboarding path.
+In general, if you don't understand what it is that you're doing when following this guide, i.e., you're just [cargo culting](https://en.wikipedia.org/wiki/Cargo_cult_programming) (i.e., blindly copying and pasting commands into a shell), then you should back up to the previous step in the onboarding path.

 **Learning outcomes** for this guide, building on previous steps in the onboarding path: